 Priory Middleton St George pioneers mental health treatment programme

-The Sandalwood Programme is led by a Consultant Clinical Psychologist (Dr Heather Roberts) and all aspects of care are psychologically driven within the context of a full multi-disciplinary team discussion.
+The Sandalwood Programme is led by Consultant Clinical Psychologist, Dr Heather Roberts, and all aspects of care are psychologically driven within the context of a full multidisciplinary team (MDT) discussion.
 The success of the programme is a credit to the entire Sandalwood MDT.
 Medication is used judiciously with an emphasis on developing psychological coping skills.
 Patients also have access to a full range of therapeutic interventions including psychology, occupational therapy, art and health and fitness.

 The opportunities for self-harm were initially reduced by controlling the external environment and utilising medication for symptom relief.
-However, the drive to self-harm often remained and it was recognised that a psychologically driven culture was needed to successfully treat people with BPD.
+However, the drive to self-harm often remained and it was recognised that a psychologically driven culture was needed to successfully treat people with borderline personality disorder (BPD).

-The Sandalwood Programme utilises Dialectical Behaviour Therapy (DBT) and Schema Therapy as core interventions, both of which are recognised by the National Institute for Health and Clinical Excellence (NICE) as an effective treatment for BPD.
-Cognitive Behavioural Therapy (CBT) is also used.
+The Sandalwood Programme utilises dialectical behaviour therapy (DBT) and schema therapy as core interventions, both of which are recognised by the National Institute for Health and Care Excellence (NICE) as an effective treatment for BPD.
+Cognitive behavioural therapy (CBT) is also used.